 Scholarly Commons Citation

 Solum, Lawrence B., "Congress's Power to Promote the Progress of Science: Eldred v.
 Ashcroft" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 879.
+879.